doncjohn/IEEE-Lanterns-Website/README.md

-# lantern2
+# IEEE lantern
-IEEE LANTERN WEBSITE
+Lantern is the flagship Event of IEEE Sahrdaya SB (Website)